any-docs/css/content/guides/scroll-driven_animations/timelines/index.md

 The `view()` function takes up to three optional values as arguments:

 - Zero or one `<axis>` parameters.
 If set, this specifies the scroll axis along which the animation progresses.
-- Either the keyword `auto` or zero, one, or two {{cssxref("length-percentage")}} inset values.
+- Either the keyword `auto` or zero, one, or two `length-percentage` inset values.
 If set, these values specify offsets for the scrollport start and/or end.

-Declaring `view()` is equivalent to `view(block auto)`, which defines `block` as the axis of the parent element that supplies the timeline and the {{cssxref("scroll-padding")}}, which generally defaults to `0`, as the insets within the visible area at which the animation starts and ends.
+Declaring `view()` is equivalent to `view(block auto)`, which defines `block` as the axis of the parent element that supplies the timeline and the `scroll-padding`, which generally defaults to `0`, as the insets within the visible area at which the animation starts and ends.

-The function sets the values of the {{cssxref("view-timeline-axis")}} and {{cssxref("view-timeline-inset")}} properties.
+The function sets the values of the `view-timeline-axis` and `view-timeline-inset` properties.

-The {{cssxref("view-timeline-inset")}} arguments specify insets (if positive) or outsets (if negative) that adjust the start and end of the scrollport.
+The `view-timeline-inset` arguments specify insets (if positive) or outsets (if negative) that adjust the start and end of the scrollport.
 They are used to determine the scroll positions at which the element is considered "in view", which determines the length of the animation timeline.
 In other words, instead of starting at the start edge and ending at the end edge of the scrollport, the animation occurs at the start and end of the inset-adjusted view.

 Unlike the scroll timeline's `scroll()` function, there is no `<scroller>` argument in the `view()` function, as the view timeline always tracks the subject within its nearest ancestor scroll container.